Home - Bookapy Book Preview

 It still took time.
 The segment indeed smaller and thus easier to haul, yet still too long to serve as a spear.
 They struggled getting it back to solid ground, avoiding the well-trod path they’d previously followed.
 They preferred finding a new, separate path to this pool, less heavily travelled.

 When they finally got it out, navigating their way through the woods and found another clearing, they carried it out to rest, when they heard movement behind them.
 Glancing back, Lor, supporting the base, waved behind her.
-There, the lynx, apparently a female based on its size, quietly past behind them, moving silently.
+There, the lynx, apparently a female based on its size, quietly passed behind them, moving silently.

 Both girls turned, arching the same brow at him, as he shrugged.
 “I’m guessing it’s used to humans, who probably fed it, so it now sees us as kindred spirits.
-It’s probably a better hunter than us, so when we eventually make a kill, we’ll share it with her.
+It’s probably a better hunter than us, so when we eventually make a kill, we’ll share it with her.”

 “What do we call her?”
 Tiss asked.